 In response to a widespread lack of data on the experiences of immigrants and ethnic minorities in the European Union, in 2008 the FRA carried out its first large-scale survey covering all the 27 EU Member States.

-While equality is a core component of fundamental rights protection, gender inequalities persist in today's society, and are often compounded by other forms of discrimination, preventing women from enjoying their full rights.
+Equality is a core component of fundamental rights protection.
+Gender inequalities, nevertheless, persist in today's society and are often compounded by other forms of discrimination, preventing women from enjoying their full rights.

 The second meeting of the Fundamental Rights Platform (FRP) took place in Vienna on 5-6 May.
 Almost hundred Civil Society Organizations from all over the European Union participated and contributed to the discussion.